 A Lucca Playground

-We started our day with an early morning walk from our Airbnb and quickly stumbled across a Lucca playground.
+We started our day with an early morning walk from our apartment rental and quickly stumbled across a Lucca playground.
 Lucca is small enough that we didn’t feel rushed and were happy to let our 3-year old and 19 month old stop and play for a while.
 If only there were a cappuccino shop nearby…

 Cycling Lucca City Walls